vshinde03/Student_data01/README.md

 # Student_data01
-Hello everyone , myself vaishnavi shinde I have created a project on student data analysis using python
+Hello everyone ,My name is  vaishnavi shinde and  I have created a project on student data analysis using python